 - where to stay in Frankfurt

-If this is your first visit, I recommend to stay in Altstadt Grossbasel, which is the best area to stay in Basel.
-Booking hotel here, you will be located within walking distance to the most famous tourist attractions, as well as many range of hotels, restaurants, shops.
+Personally, I recommend Altstadt as the best base in Grossbasel for first-time visitors.
+If you stay here, you will be located in the middle of the action, within walking distance to the most famous tourist attractions, as well as many range of hotels, restaurants, shops.